 For Students Entering the First Year of the Master's Degree

 Corris Boyd Scholars Program Recipient awarded $40,000 scholarship toward tuition and other expenses at AUPHA full-member graduate school program.
-At time of award, applicants must have applied and been accepted to AUPHA full master's degree program; be a US citizen or permanent resident; be a student of color (African American, American Indian/Alaska Native, Asian American, Hawaiian/Pacific Islander, Latino/Hispanic, Multiracial); have a minimum 3.0 GPA.
-Applications open in February and are due in mid-April.
+Eligible applicants must have applied and been accepted to AUPHA full master's degree program; be a US citizen or permanent resident; be a student of color (African American, American Indian/Alaska Native, Asian American, Hawaiian/Pacific Islander, Latino/Hispanic, Multiracial); have a minimum 3.0 GPA.
+Application submissions begin in February and are due in mid-April.
 See AUPHA website for details.

 Heartland Health Lowell C. Kruse Healthy Choices.
 Healthy Lives.
 Scholarship The Kruse Scholarship provides financial assistance to a first-year, full-time graduate student from the region studying in areas leading to improved quality of life for the residents of our region (Ray County excluded) including, but not limited to, Health Care Administration, Early Childhood Development, Not-For-Profit Management, and Educational Leadership.
 This scholarship is funded by Mosaic Life Care and managed by Heartland Foundation.
 Application deadline is May 15th.

 For Students Entering the First or Second Year of the Master's Degree

 American College of Medical Practice Executives (ACMPE) Scholarships: part of Medical Group Management Association (MGMA).
 Numerous scholarships available - see link above for specific requirements.
 Scholarships range from $1,000 to $5,000.
 Applications may be posted on MGMA website in April; due June 1.